A Multi-Modal Explainability Approach for Human-Aware Robots in Multi-Party Conversation: Related work

 \subsection{Attention-based and explainable neural networks}

-In the context of machine learning, the development of explainable models is steadily rising \citep{arrieta_XAI}.
-The earliest approaches primarily focused on the inherent form of explainability, i.e., employing a model that is straightforward enough for people to understand its behavior and decisions.
-This slowly changed when the deep learning models got increasingly stronger, eventually substantially surpassing the accuracy of simple models \citep{krizhevsky_alexnet}.
-Deep learning models are powerful enough to achieve superhuman performance in certain tasks \citep{kaiming_delving}, yet they often do not provide any reasoning behind their decisions.
-Thus, the explainability of deep models started to play a crucial role, mainly in their deployment in critical applications.
+Explainable models are becoming increasingly important in machine learning \citep{arrieta_XAI}.
+Early efforts focused on using simple models to ensure inherent interpretability.
+However, as deep learning models improved and outperformed simpler ones \citep{krizhevsky_alexnet}, achieving even superhuman performance in some tasks \citep{kaiming_delving}, their lack of transparency became a significant concern.
+This has made explainability essential, particularly for deploying deep models in critical applications.

-Two vastly researched and popular methods of interpretability of deep learning are SHAP \citep{lundberg_shap} and LIME \citep{ribeiro_lime}.
-These and many similar methods work by training a surrogate, often much simpler model, approximating the black-box model to produce similar output while being inherently explainable.
+Two widely researched and popular methods for deep learning interpretability are SHAP \citep{lundberg_shap} and LIME \citep{ribeiro_lime}.
+These, along with similar approaches, train a simpler surrogate model to approximate the black-box model's outputs, making it inherently more explainable.

+Latent representations of inputs are often analyzed to understand model behavior.
+However, their high dimensionality often makes visualization and explanation challenging.
+To achieve this, dimensionality-reduction techniques can project the complex data into 1D, 2D, or 3D space, enabling clearer data visualization.
+Principal Component Analysis (PCA), t-distributed Stochastic Neighbor Embedding (t-SNE), and Uniform Manifold Approximation and Projection (UMAP) are commonly used to reduce the space dimensionality, each having its advantages and disadvantages \citep{Maaten_TSNE, McInnes2018}.

 On the other hand, there is often a need to generate precise explanations for the image classification domain.
-Therefore, saliency maps, i.e., the importance of image regions for predictions, are often investigated \citep{simonyan_deep, zhou_cam, seljavaru_gradcam}.
+For this, saliency maps, i.e., the importance of image regions for predictions, are often investigated \citep{simonyan_deep, zhou_cam, seljavaru_gradcam}.
 Using these methods, it is possible to peek inside the black-box model processing an image.
-A downside of similar approaches is their dependence on a specific type of architecture (smooth gradients, convolutions, etc.); otherwise, they are often unable to produce satisfying results.
+A downside of these approaches is their dependence on a specific type of architecture (smooth gradients, convolutions, etc.); otherwise, they are often unable to produce satisfying results.